 We build collaborations to solve problems

-The National Stem Cell Foundation is a 501(c)(3) non-profit organization that funds adult stem cell and regenerative medicine research, connects children with limited resources to clinical trials advancing research into therapies for rare diseases and sponsors scholarships for middle school science teachers inspiring the next generation of STEM (science, technology, engineering and math) pioneers nationwide.
+The National Stem Cell Foundation is a 501(c)3 non-profit organization that funds adult stem cell and regenerative medicine research, connects children with limited resources to clinical trials for rare diseases, and underwrites the National STEM Scholar Program for middle school science teachers inspiring the next generation of STEM pioneers nationwide.

-The National STEM Scholar program funds scholarships for science teachers motivating students at the tipping point of life-long science interest – middle school.
-Research shows that children in middle school who become excited about science are the ones who will pursue STEM (science, technology, engineering and math) courses in high school and major in STEM subjects at the college level.
+In 2015, NSCF partnered with The Gatton Academy of Mathematics and Science, consistently named one of the best high schools in America, to develop and underwrite the National STEM Scholar Program, a professional development program for science teachers motivating students at the tipping point of life-long science interest – middle school.
+Research shows that children in middle school who become excited about science are the ones who will pursue STEM (science, technology, engineering and math) courses in high school and major in STEM subjects at the technical and college level.

-According to the President's Council of Advisors on Science and Technology, the U.S. needs approximately 1 million more STEM professionals than it can produce at current graduation rates.
-We believe focusing our efforts and resources on reaching the influential middle school science teachers inspiring the next generation of STEM research pioneers will bear fruit now and into the future.
+We believe focusing our education efforts and resources on reaching the particularly influential middle school science teacher will bear fruit now and far into the future.

 Our patient advocacy programs connect people to life-saving treatments and potential cures.